-8.3 Besides as provided for in the Main Agreement, either party shall be entitled to terminate the Agreement with immediate effect by written notice to the other party, if:
+8.3 Besides as provided for in section 8.1, either party shall be entitled to terminate the Agreement with immediate effect by written notice to the other party, if:

 a. the other party has committed a material breach of the Agreement and does not, where possible, fully rectify such breach within thirty (30) days of the other party giving written notice thereof; or